bluz71/nvim-linefly/README.md

 ### winbar

 The `winbar` option specifies whether to display a window bar at the top of each window.

-By default window bars will not be displayed.
+By default, window bars will not be displayed.

 Displaying a window bar is recommended when the global statusline is enabled via `set laststatus=3`; the `winbar` will then display the file name at the top of